-As Ohio State continues to monitor the global outbreak of COVID-19 and take appropriate steps to ensure the health and well-being of the campus community, we will provide regular updates and guidance for students, scholars, faculty and staff relating to international travel.
-The Office of International Affairs (OIA) understands that COVID-19 protocols will cause disruption, but the risk of not acting outweighs the inconvenience of these measures.
+As Ohio State continues to monitor the global outbreak of COVID-19 and take appropriate steps to ensure the health and well-being of the campus community, the Office of International Affairs (OIA) will provide regular updates and guidance for students, scholars, faculty and staff relating to international travel and services.

 Resources for emotional support are available through Student Life's Counseling and Consultation Service.
 To stay abreast of recent travel restrictions, visit the U.S. Health and Human Services website and Ohio State travel alerts.
 Additional guidance can be found on the World Health Organization website and the Wexner Medical Center website.

 Following the public health guidance of local, state and federal officials, the university has extended the current restrictions on domestic and international travel through June 30, 2021.
 More details on the cancellation guidelines and the exemption process can be found on the Office of Business and Finance website.

 The travel restrictions overlap with the dates of a significant number of summer education abroad programs.
 These guidelines do not expressly cancel or prohibit travel.
 Whether the Office of International Affairs-managed education abroad programs are considered “business essential” will need to be determined after further consultation between the colleges and the Office of International Affairs.

 Ohio State has canceled all university-sponsored, direct enrollment, exchange and third-party education abroad programs, practicums and internships for spring semester 2021.
 Sponsoring departments and students who have registered for spring semester programs have been notified of the cancellation decision.